Implicit Bias Training Required for 2023 License Renewal

 Please visit the Maryland Board of Physicians’ website for the latest information.
 The Board recommends that applicants and licensees do not submit fingerprints earlier than 6 weeks before the application or renewal date.
 The Board is authorized to retain CHRC information for 90 days only.

 Printing Renewed Licenses

-To make it faster and easier for practitioners to renew licenses online, the MBP offers electronic copies of renewed licenses in lieu of paper licenses.
-To print a copy of your renewal license, renewal receipt, or renewal application, please click on Physician Renewals – 2016 to access the renewal site.
+The MBP website has links where physicians can print copies of renewed licenses in lieu of paper licenses.
+To print a copy of your renewal license, renewal receipt, or renewal application, please use the links on the right side of the page above.
 From there, enter your credentials and click the Logon button.
 A link will display to download and print your renewal materials.

 Continuing Education for Drug Dispensing Permits

 Physicians who hold permits to dispense medication must meet continuing education (CE) requirements under Code of Maryland Regulations (COMAR) 10.13.01.03 D. Over a 5-year period, a permit holder must complete 10 continuing education credits related to preparing and dispensing prescription drugs as a condition of renewal.
 Please note that giving samples and starter doses to patients to take home does not require a dispensing permit.
 Click here for additional information.